HTMLaunch vs Surge.sh

 Why choose HTMLaunch over Surge.sh

-When Surge.sh might be better
+For developers: when Surge.sh might be better

 If you are already comfortable in the terminal and your workflow revolves around npm scripts, Surge fits naturally into your build pipeline.
 You can add surge ./dist to your package.json scripts and deploy as part of an automated build chain with no browser interaction needed.